 Team Members & Collaborators

-Dr. Margot Latimer RN, PhD (Co-Principal Investigator)
+Dr. Margot Latimer, RN, PhD (Co-Principal Investigator)

-John R Sylliboy (Community Research Project Coordinator)
+John R Sylliboy (Co-Principal Investigator)

 Emily MacLeod (Research Program Manager)

 Emily MacLeod is the Research Program Manager for the Aboriginal Children’s Hurt and Healing Initiative.
-She has worked in the coordination and management of various research studies at IWK Health for over 10 years.
+Emily has worked in the coordination and management of various research studies at IWK Health for over 10 years.
 She has worked on studies across a variety of healthcare sectors including NICUs, Public Health Nursing, patient advocacy and Indigenous focused healthcare needs.
 Originally from Cape Breton, Emily completed her undergraduate Psychology degree at Cape Breton University (2002) and continued her graduate schooling at Mount Saint Vincent University, completing her Master of Arts (Child & Youth Study) degree in 2007.
 Emily is responsible for the coordination and administration of all ACHH Initiative projects and grants.

 For her research, Courtney consults with Indigenous children and youth to find out why their health concerns are statistically under-addressed in the healthcare system, specifically about their experience with treating pain and hurt.
 Courtney coordinates this project with the ACHH Initiative and translates the knowledge found into meaningful ways that IWK Health can better serve these populations.
+As of May 2020, she started studying to obtain her Masters of Science in Nursing, a move that she believes will help maximize her potential in creating meaningful is what keeps her devoted and driven.

 Tara Hatfield (Research Nurse/Project Coordinator)